- Chart

 Competitive Landscape

-The ETF market for S&P 500 tracking funds is highly competitive, dominated by large, low-cost providers like Vanguard, iShares, and State Street.
-SPXN differentiates itself by offering an ex-energy exposure, which appeals to investors seeking to avoid energy sector volatility.
-Its primary advantage is its specific sector exclusion, while its disadvantage is a smaller AUM and potentially less liquidity compared to the broader S&P 500 ETFs.
+The landscape for S&P 500 ETFs is highly competitive, dominated by low-cost providers like Vanguard, iShares, and State Street.
+SPXG differentiates itself by excluding the energy sector, catering to investors seeking to avoid sector-specific risks.
+Its main advantage is its niche focus, while a disadvantage might be its smaller AUM and potentially higher expense ratio compared to broad S&P 500 ETFs.

 Financial Performance